📞 Call for Free Quote — (407) 922-9857

 Travertine

-Soft natural stone.
-Cleaned at lower pressure and sealed with a penetrating sealer — never a glossy film.
+Soft, cool-underfoot natural stone.
+Cleaned at low pressure and sealed with a penetrating sealer — never a glossy film.

 🧱

-Classic clay pavers.
-We strip old joint sand, re-sand, and seal to hold color and lock the joints.
+Classic brick and clay.
+We strip the old joint sand, re-sand, and seal to hold the color and lock the joints.

 Natural Stone